How the Pomodoro Technique Stops Procrastination

 Why Do People Procrastinate?

 People procrastinate because the brain prioritises immediate emotional comfort over long-term outcomes.
-Dr. Piers Steel’s Temporal Motivation Theory, published in his 2007 meta-analysis in Psychological Bulletin, identifies four factors that determine whether someone acts or delays: expectancy (belief you can do it), value (how rewarding the task feels), impulsiveness (sensitivity to delay), and delay (how far away the deadline is).
+Dr. Piers Steel’s Temporal Motivation Theory, published in his 2007 meta-analysis in Psychological Bulletin, identifies four factors that determine whether someone acts or delays: expectancy (belief you can do it), value (how rewarding the task feels), impulsiveness (sensitivity to delay), and how far away the deadline actually is.

 Procrastination increases when:

-This is not a character flaw.
-It is a predictable response to how the brain calculates effort versus reward.
+None of this is a character flaw.
 Dr. Tim Pychyl, a procrastination researcher at Carleton University, describes procrastination as “an emotion regulation problem, not a time management problem.”
-People avoid tasks not because they cannot manage time, but because the task triggers negative emotions (boredom, anxiety, frustration, self-doubt) that the brain wants to escape.
+People avoid tasks not because they cannot manage time, but because the task triggers negative emotions like boredom, anxiety, frustration, or self-doubt that the brain wants to escape.
+The predictability of this response is actually useful, because it means the fix can be structural rather than motivational.

 How Does the Pomodoro Technique Address Task Initiation?